dmaust/rounding/README.rst

 Rounding methods

+`StandardRound` rounds to the nearest, and in the event of a tie, rounds up.

+`RoundToEven` rounds to the nearest, but in the event of a tie, rounds toward the nearest even number.

 Stochastic rounding provides a mechanism to eliminate accumulated roundoff error in the presence of a distribution where for individual samples, the roundoff error is skewed.
 This is typically